econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 \begin{align}
     \bqstNrm(a) & = \alpha\frac{(a+\underline{a})^{1-\CRRA}}{1-\CRRA}
 \end{align}
 where the $\CRRA$ coefficient is the same as in the utility function for consumption (see, e.g., @deNardiBequest), and the $\alpha$ coefficient controls the importance of the bequest motive relative to the utility from consumption.
-To aid in both estimating and interpreting these parameters, we use an alternative parameterization that preserves the form of the bequest motive, similar to CITE LOVE:
+To aid in both estimating and interpreting these parameters, we use an alternative parameterization that preserves the form of the bequest motive, similar to @Love2009:
 \begin{align}
     \gamma \equiv \alpha^{-1/\CRRA}, ~~~ \kappa \equiv \underline{a} \cdot \gamma ~~\Longleftrightarrow~~ \alpha \equiv \gamma^{-\CRRA}, ~~~ \underline{a} \equiv \kappa / \gamma.
 \end{align}